BlakeRad/quiz-generator/README.md

 - Building a functional UI with Streamlit

 - Error handling for real-world API issues like auth errors and rate limits

 ---

-## 📌 Future Improvements

-- [ ] Score tracker so users can test themselves

-- [ ] Export quiz as PDF

-- [ ] Support for uploading notes as a file

-- [ ] Deploy to Streamlit Cloud

----